 Digital humanities as a public culture discipline

-The digital humanities teaching program at the ANU is firmly grounded in the idea that students gain value from being supported to think about public culture and broader engagement (Decker, 2016).
+The digital humanities teaching program at the ANU is firmly grounded in the idea that students gain value from being supported to think about public culture and the relevance of what they are learning to broader society (Decker, 2016).
 Students at masters level earn a degree in Digital Humanities and Public Culture.
-Assessments in all courses taught by the CDHR require students to practice public presentation by giving Pecha Kucha style talks and to present research outcomes in non-traditional formats (podcasts, videos, blogs).
+Assessments in all courses taught by the CDHR require students to practice effective communication by giving Pecha Kucha style talks and to present research outcomes in non-traditional formats (podcasts, videos, blogs).
 A key characteristic of digital platforms and modes of communication is obviously the broad public reach (compared to academic articles), yet in the humanities students are still often not taught to think about how the work they do can (or should) engage a broader audience beyond the academy (Jay, 2010).
-By asking students to think about audiences beyond the academic marking their work (both the museum as client and the audience for the project) we have found that students take greater ownership of their own work and see themselves as co-participants in their education, rather than just passive receivers of information.
+By asking students to think about an audience beyond the academic who marks their work (both the museum as client and the audience for the project) we have found that students take greater ownership of their own work and see themselves as co-participants in their education, rather than just passive receivers of information.
 Engagement with GLAM partners is ideal for fostering this.
-Most cultural institutions have a remit to engage with the broader community so staff are open and welcoming of students as collaborators.
-Students in turn are able to build professional bridges with staff at various national institutions.
+Most cultural institutions have a remit to engage with the broader community and to support education so staff are open and welcoming of students as collaborators.
+Students in turn are able to build professional bridges with staff at various national institutions and understand what roles might exist for them as future employees.
 Several Masters research have revisited GLAM partners and projects for further research.
 This approach also builds on the emerging library lab/GLAM labs movement (Chambers, 2019, Chamber et al, 2019).
-Our model allows the lab to be supported by university academics and resources and then openly engage with a range of local and international GLAM partners, rather than the lab being based within a specific cultural institutions.
+Our model allows the lab to be supported by university academics and resources and then openly engage with a range of local and international GLAM partners, rather than the lab being based within a specific cultural institution.
 It also takes collaborative approaches that are successful in museum studies and opens them up to more students (Resch and Greupner, 2020).